Low-Rank Tucker Approximation of a Tensor From Streaming Data: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we study the performance of our method.
-We compare the performance of the method using various different DRMs, including TRP.
-We also compare our method with the algorithm proposed by \cite{malik2018low} to show that for the same storage budget, our method produces better approximations.
+In this section, we study the performance of our streaming Tucker approximation methods.
+We compare the performance using various different DRMs, including the TRP.
+We also compare our method with the algorithm proposed by \cite{malik2018low} to show that, for the same storage budget, our method produces better approximations.
 Our two-pass algorithm outperforms the one-pass version, as expected.
 (Contrast this to \cite{malik2018low}, where the multi-pass method performs less well than the one-pass version.)